Jackson-Kahono/agri-plus/README.md

 As a buyer you should:

--Create account
+- Create account
--login to your account
+- login to your account
--loook for the items you need
+- loook for the items you need
 - tap the item and the farmer's details will be displayed.
 - contact the farmer and make arrangements for the transaction.
 ### How to run this project